-The Global Legal Information Network (GLIN) is a cooperative not-for-profit federation of government agencies or their designees that contribute national legal information to the GLIN database.
-This automated database contains statutes, regulations, and related material that originate from countries in the Americas, Europe, Africa, and Asia.
-A central server at the Library of Congress in Washington, D.C., stores the data temporarily.
-All participating national GLIN stations can access the data.
+The Global Legal Information Network (GLIN) is a cooperative not-for-profit federation of government agencies or their designees that contribute national legal information to the GLIN database available via the Internet (www.glin.gov).
+The database contains statutes, regulations, and related legal materials that originate from countries in the Americas, Europe, Africa, and Asia.
+While numerous national and regional legal databases have been developed by institutions other than GLIN, these databases serve primarily local users, whereas GLIN is designed to enable international access and comparative legal research based on a common search system.
+To maximize access of citizens to their own laws, and those of other nations, the system is searchable in 14 languages.